sketchy-manifold/sketchy-bot-framework/README.md

 Flow at a glance:
 - Parse each incoming bet batch into `Bet` objects, then load the market and recent bet history.
-- Call each strategy's `evaluate_and_propose` with `recent_counterbets`, merge overlapping proposals by contract/answer/outcome, and compute latency for logging.
+- Call each strategy's `evaluate_and_propose`, merge overlapping proposals by contract/answer/outcome, and compute latency for logging.
-- Enforce multiple-choice `answer_id` requirements, place limit orders with `BetConfig` settings, log `PlaceBetEvent`, and prune stale counterbet records.
+- Enforce multiple-choice `answer_id` requirements, place limit orders with `BetConfig` settings, and log `PlaceBetEvent`.

 ## Installation